Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 **TODO: Talk about how making an offline app that interacts with an API is more difficult than one that doesn't.**

-**TODO: Update the "API" box to say "REST API" for clarity?**

-## Request Driven - Traditional Online

 ![Request Driven - Traditional Online Diagram](./request-driven_traditional_online.png)

 Let's call the architecture outlined in this diagram the **Traditional Request Driven** architecture.
 It works by sending HTTP requests to an API in response to relevant user actions.
 The app then renders a pending status in the UI while it waits for an API response.
 When one is received, the app presents a success or failure screen to the user based on the status code of the response.